| Additional Resources Accessories |

-- Package Contents: 7Flex Dual Monitor Arm, Assembly Hardware, Instructions
+- Package Contents: 7Flex Monitor Arm, 4-way FLEXmount, Assembly Hardware, Instructions

-- Select the Optimum Mounting Location – Since the 7Flex comes with a 3-in-1 configurable dual mount, you have ample options when it comes to mounting your monitor arm.
-Most users choose the desk clamping option but this only works if your desk has a lip on the mounting side and your desk is reasonably shallow (30” or less deep).
+- Select the Optimal Mounting Location – Since the 7Flex Dual comes with a 4-in-1 configurable dual mount, you have ample options when it comes to mounting your monitor arm.
+Most people choose the desk clamping option but this only works if your desk has a lip on the mounting side and average depth (24-30").
 Otherwise, a grommet mount or through mount is the next best option.
 You need a grommet hole of at least 2.25” diameter for the grommet mount to work, whereas the through mount requires that you drill a small hole in the desk to bolt the mount through the desk to secure it.
+The Desk Side option requires bolting directly to the side of a desk.
 You may want to roughly position the mount in different locations at first to get an idea of where the movement of the arm is optimal and then decide on which mounting option works best at that location.

-- Adjust the Counterbalance Mechanism with Monitor Attached – After the 7Flex has been mounted in its optimal position, you will need to attach the monitor so that you can properly adjust the counterbalance mechanism.
-This will ensure that the monitor moves up or down effortlessly.
+- After the 7Flex Dual has been mounted in its optimal position, you will need to attach the monitors so that you can properly adjust the counterbalance mechanisms to ensure that both monitors move up or down effortlessly.
 Follow the manufacturer's instructions on how to do this, because if done improperly there may be damage to the balancing system.
-For the 7Flex, counterbalancing is done when the arm is extended or pushed down so that both arm segments are parallel to the desk.
-All hardware to do this calibrating is provided with the arm.
+For the 7Flex Dual, counterbalancing is done when the arm is extended or pushed down so that both arm segments are parallel to the desk.
+All hardware to perform this calibration is provided with the arm.
 After mounting, calibrating the counterbalance is the most critical step in installing your monitor arm properly.
 Once done, you are almost ready to use the monitor arm (see next tip).

 - Set Monitor at Optimal Height, Angle, and Distance - Once your monitor arm has been installed and calibrated properly, you are ready to set it in the optimal position.
 In terms of ergonomic principles, the optimal position can vary, but there are definitely improper ways to set your monitor.
-Learn more about proper and improper ways to position your monitor.
+Learn More About Optimizing Your Monitor Position.